lidiapdiaz/practice-react/README.md

-# React + Vite
+# Learning React

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Repository to learn and practice the basics of React

-Currently, two official plugins are available:
+### Projects list:

 |Number | Project        | Code     | Web   |
 |-------|----------------|----------|-------|